Pamela Toler

 It wasn't a straight path.
 And it wasn't a short one.
 The first day of my PhD program at University of Chicago, my advisor said, “You know there are no jobs, right?”
 I knew, but I didn’t care.
 Without the promise (or perhaps the threat) of a teaching job at the end of the road, I kept wandering down fascinating by-ways.
 I still do, every chance I get.

 Today my goal is to write books about important historical topics that will engage history buffs and nerdy kids and the intelligent general reader.
 (That's you, right?)
 Accessible doesn't mean easy.
 The history I write often turns what we think we know about history inside out, or at least looks at the familiar from an unfamiliar angle.
-In doing so, I ask us to look at the world today from a slightly different angle as well.
+In doing so, I ask the reader, and myself, to look at the world today from a slightly different angle as well.
 The impact of this can be profound.
 If you are able to look at history from someone else's perspective for even a short time, you are more apt to see her as a person rather than "the other."
-When we re-introduce overlooked populations into the story, the historical framework gets a little bigger, a little more complex.
+When we re-introduce overlooked populations into the story, we discover that our history is bigger and more complex than we realized.

 On the other hand, sometimes I just want to tell a good story.
 Pull up a chair.